google/jsinterop-annotations/README.md

 Bazel dependency
 ----------------
-If your project use [Bazel](https://bazel.build), add this repository as an external dependency in your `WORKSPACE` file:
+If your project uses [Bazel](https://bazel.build), add this repository as an external dependency in your `WORKSPACE` file:

 ```